NIKITA-M-VERMA/Password-generator-/README.md

 # Password-generator-
-I created this project to automatically  generate a strong password  ,with specified lenght of password ,using c++ language
+I created this project to automatically  generate a strong password  ,with specified length of password ,using c++ language